zzigak/zzigak/README.md

 ## About me
 I'm currently studying CS, Math, and College Scholars @ Cornell c/o 2026.
-Spending my awake hours on exploring computer graphics, mathematics, and ML.
+I spend my waking hours researching computer graphics, mathematics, and ML.
+Recently I've been working on timelapse video generation and physically plausible resimulations of environments.

 Feel free to visit my website for more information about my research, experience, or projects: https://zzigak.github.io